 The Apache Trail Historic Road, Arizona highway 88, runs for about 45 miles between US 60 in Apache Junction to Arizona 188 at Roosevelt Lake.
 The southwestern portion of the road is paved, the northeastern 22 miles is not.

 The entire route is open all year unless closed by a flash flood, washout, or landslide.
 Don’t venture out when there’s rain in the forecast.
-This warning includes traveling on some of the paved section, although the current road project should reduce the risk around the Tortilla Creek ford.

 The entire route, including the unpaved segment between Tortilla Flat and Roosevelt Dam, is generally suitable for passenger cars.
 However, it’s not recommended for RVs (some RV rental companies specifically prohibit travel on it) or long trailers.
 Personally, I can’t imagine driving an RV or hauling a boat along the unpaved section of the Apache Trail, but people do.
 And you’ll hate them for it when you are stuck in the dust behind them or meeting them on a blind curve.